 Field Intensive Courses

-Many Geography and Geology courses offered during the fall and spring academic semesters include field components through labs or short field excursions.
+Many Geography courses offered during the fall and spring academic semesters include field components through labs or short field excursions.
 The following courses include a substantial number of integrated field experiences that reinforce material covered in the classroom.

 1040 Planet Earth

 Students frequently work outside during weekly labs and participate in an all-day field trip to Devil's Lake State Park to make observations related to questions used to develop a scientific poster presentation.

 1140 Global Landforms

 Several labs will have you outside observing landforms and the processes that create them.

 The primary emphasis of this course is to familiarize students with spatial concepts, theory, data, and modern GIS software .
 This experience will be informed by field-based projects and activities to reinforce the source of geospatial data.